Our Orlando family law firm handles a full range of family law matters, including:

 Our firm focuses solely on family law issues and related matters.
 The depth of our knowledge and collective experience rivals, if not exceeds, any other law firm in Central Florida, which gives you an edge over your spouse.
 Additionally, we are uniquely positioned to follow your case from beginning to end and beyond with a personalized, compassionate, and caring touch that many firms claim but preciously few deliver.

 We recognize that family law matters generate a great deal of stress at a crucial point in one's life.
 With this understanding, we provide a comfortable and understanding office environment.
 Our goal is to resolve your case without adding to your stress, or wasting time and money, and to assist you in making a smooth and effective transition in your life.

 We also have experience defending the rights of minors in delinquency proceedings and the rights of parents in dependency or termination of parental rights matters, regarding allegations of abuse, abandonment and neglect.

 If you think you need to dissolve your marriage in Central Florida or have any other family law issue, we can help.
-Call us right now at 1-407-849-7072 to talk with our highly successful Central Florida family law attorneys about your family law questions and concerns.
+Contact us to talk with our highly successful Central Florida family law attorneys about your family law questions and concerns.
 We also welcome you to navigate to our website for more information and to schedule an appointment.